Documentary Wedding Videographer

 As documentary wedding videographers that commitment to authentic memories is central to everything we do, yet sometimes it’s what you don’t see that can stir emotions and memories more powerful than anything we could show you on screen.
 Sometimes all we need is the slightest glimpse of a moment to take us right back through the screen to how it felt, who was there and how they each reacted.
 In other words the duty of the documentary wedding videographer in our eyes is to stimulate memories, not to replace them.

-Wedding Films have come a long way over the years and the options available to us now as filmmakers is extraordinary.
+Wedding Films have come a long way over the years and the options available to us now as wedding videographers are extraordinary.
 For us though it’s not flashy equipment, cinematic slow-mo’s and once-impossible aerial shots that excite us.
 It’s the pursuit of authenticity, the capturing of a feeling and the creative exploration of a moment that makes documentary wedding videography our true love and passion.

 So that’s how we feel about the documentary wedding videographer style, here’s a little compilation of how those ideas look on film: